Ideas and Activities to Keep You Happy and Healthy and Your Mind Occupied

 PL Kicks Facebook Live flyer – weekly football Kicks sessions every Thursday.

 Prince’s Trust – useful advice, guidance and resources so you can continue to upskill by developing your confidence and abilities during this challenging time.

 Screen Education Edinburgh are hosting a BFI Film Academy Crafts Skills Residential in Edinburgh.

 Seneca – for those revising at GCSE or A Level.
 Tons of free revision content.

 Shakespeare Learning – resources for plays, live lessons, activity toolkits, and behind the scenes information from the Royal Shakespeare Company.

 Shakespeare at The Globe – on-demand free-to-view performances.

-Side Quest – New initiative for 13 – 19 year olds to start a rewarding career in the videogames industry.
+Side Quest – new initiative for 13 to 19 year olds to start a rewarding career in the videogames industry.
 It challenges you to build a game in 7 days, with free software, regular live-streamed masterclasses and supportive online community.

 Stairway Learning – a free platform to make the learning of STEM subjects (Science, Technology, Engineering and Maths); interactive lessons targeted to students studying towards Maths, Physics and Biology GCSEs.